2 Survey Mitigation

 name alias description dataType

-acres Acres Area of strata in acres float
+STRA_ACRES Area (acres) Area of strata in acres esriFieldTypeDouble

-survey_nam Survey name Name of NEFSC scientific survey nvarchar
+SURVEY_NAME Survey name Name of NEFSC scientific survey esriFieldTypeString

 2.9.1 ArcGIS Feature Service